Moody Centre Station-Integrated Development, Port Moody

 Our Proposal

-Other key attributes of the project include vibrant street-level retail, a grocery store, low cost artist studios and various pedestrian and cyclist improvements.
+Other key attributes of the project include vibrant street-level retail, a grocery store, below-market artist studios and various pedestrian and cyclist improvements.
 Additionally, the project will benefit the community by creating an urban plaza adjacent to the Moody Centre Station, providing a new pedestrian overpass to Murray Street, and daylighting the Slaughterhouse/Dallas Creek.

 This proposal has been informed by over five years of extensive community engagement and collaborative work with city staff, local property owners, residents, the Province, TransLink, local businesses and community organizations.